syntax-tree/hast-util-menu-state/readme.md

 The state is calculated from the lowest `menu` with a valid `type` property.
 If no `menu` has a `type`, it defaults to `'toolbar'`.

-The algorithms stops looking for higher `menu`s if a `template` element, or non-element, is found.
+The algorithm stops looking for higher `menu`s if a `template` element, or non-element, is found.

 ###### Parameters